MicrosoftDocs/learn/learn-pr/wwl-sci/security-copilot-exercises/includes/9-explore-embedded-purview.md

 1. Investigating DLP alerts can be overwhelming due to the large number of sources to analyze, including apps, cloud services, email, endpoints and chat, and the varying rules and conditions of a policy.

-1. Select the alert labeled, **DLP policy match for document cardholder transaction Log.xlsx in OneDrive**.
+1. Select the first alert from the list, labeled, **DLP policy match for document cardholder transaction Log.xlsx in OneDrive**.
     1. A side panel opens listing some details of this alert, including the alert status, severity, the DLP policy match, location, and user involved.
 From the bottom of the page, select **View details**.
 This opens a new browser tab.
     1. Select the **Events** tab.
 For the selected event, you can view event details, impacted entities and more.
     1. Select the **Classifiers** tab.
 Under classifiers, you can view the specific sensitive information types or trainable classifiers that were matched.